 Zooey Deschanel goes full-on manic pixie dream girl in this 20-something buddy comedy, playing the new roommate in an apartment full of bros.
 With freshly dumped elementary school teacher Jess Day moving into the home of several men who would rather do the bare minimum than make their apartment/lives function, New Girl is the quintessential setup for clashing personalities, burgeoning relationships, and ridiculous "mess-arounds."
 The cast is hysterical, and the individual bonds between characters keeps you coming back to apartment 4D—as the show goes on, the classic will they, won't they that unfolds between Jess and her curmudgeonly bartender roommate Nick (Jake Johnson) will have you desperate to find space in Winston's galactic-sex-portrait-painted closet to move on in, too.

-Like The Ranch , its red state cousin, One Day at a Time is a throwback family sitcom in a world that can be unkind to audience laughter, big comedic performances, and that stage-bound multi-camera look.
+One Day at a Time is a throwback family sitcom in a world that can be unkind to audience laughter, big comedic performances, and that stage-bound multi-camera look.
 But single-camera purists should get over their hang-ups.
 This clever remake of Norman Lear's '70s hit about a single mother raising two teenage daughters is more charming and funny than many of its seemingly "edgier" peers.
-Anchored by a lived-in performance from Justina Machado (Six Feet Under ), the show finds familiar laughs in the way generations clash and families wage war, but it's also culturally specific, socially engaged, and leisurely paced in a way that makes it stand out from your average CBS family show—or Netflix's own dire Fuller House.
+Anchored by a lived-in performance from Justina Machado (Six Feet Under), the show finds familiar laughs in the way generations clash and families wage war, but it's also culturally specific, socially engaged, and leisurely paced in a way that makes it stand out from your average CBS family show—or Netflix's own dire Fuller House.

-Fred Armisen and Carrie Brownstein's vehicle for skewering hipster preciousness came to an end in 2018, but in the eight season run it had on IFC, Portlandia mainstreamed its brand of soft alt comedy and tapping a lot of friends and famous faces—Aimee Mann, Kyle MacLachlan, Kumail Nanjiani, Chloe Sevigny, etc, etc, etc.—to help out by taking on absurdist caricatures of crunchy Portlanders.
+Fred Armisen and Carrie Brownstein's vehicle for skewering hipster preciousness had an eight season run on IFC where it mainstreamed a brand of soft alt comedy, tapping a lot of friends and famous faces—Aimee Mann, Kyle MacLachlan, Kumail Nanjiani, Chloe Sevigny, etc, etc, etc.—to help out by taking on absurdist caricatures of crunchy Portlanders.
 Catch up on the series that turned Portland, Oregon into a fantasy playground of twee hipsterdom, endless brunch lines, and militant feminist book stores.
 Crochet a bird-adorned scarf and snuggle in for a night of self-aware laughs.